riskycase/multisearch/README.md

 # Multisearch

-Vanilla Web implementation of a single site to search from multiple providers.
+Vanilla Web implementation of a single site to search from multiple providers.<br>
-Done for a DevSoc BITS Goa Assignment
+Done for a DevSoc BITS Goa Assignment.<br>
 Forked from: https://github.com/riskycase/multisearch

 Supported providers (first_word):